sreenaths/minimcp/README.md

 ### Context Manager

-The context manager tracks the currently active handler context.
-From within a handler, you can call mcp_instance.context.get() to access the associated context.
-If called outside of a handler, a NoContext error will be raised.
+The Context Manager provides access to request metadata (such as the message, scope, responder, and timeout) directly inside handlers.
+It tracks the currently active handler context, which you can retrieve using `mcp_instance.context.get()`.
+If called outside of a handler, this method raises a `ContextError`.

 ```python
 # Context structure